WE’RE GOING LOCAL — LOCAL ELECTIONS, THAT IS!

 Who’s on the Ballot?

-You can find information below about candidates in key local races across the state.
+You can find information below about candidates in key school board races across the state.

-Candidates with a green check mark next to their name have proven that they are aligned with Red Wine & Blue’s values, including protecting democracy, supporting the LGBTQ+ community, protecting reproductive rights, and providing economic security.
+Candidates with a green check mark next to their name have proven that they are aligned with Red Wine & Blue’s values, like support for public education funding and creating safe and welcoming environments for all students.

-Candidates with a red “x” next to their name are endorsed by extremist groups, have expressed support for extremist policies like abortion bans and book bans, or have otherwise proven that they are not aligned with Red Wine & Blue’s values.
+Candidates with a red “x” next to their name are endorsed by extremist groups, have expressed support for extremist policies like book bans and religious release time, or have otherwise proven that they are not aligned with Red Wine & Blue’s values.

 Note: Not all Ohio races are included in this list.
 Red Wine & Blue is working on the ground in these key races where we have the most ability to impact the outcome of the election.